 - To ensure accountability

 The governing body meets in full three times a year.
 Each governor sits on either the Standards Committee (with a focus on teaching & learning, behaviour and welfare) or Resources Committee (with a focus on finance, buildings, safety and physical resources).
 These committees meet six times a year.
 Governors are available to speak with at Parents’ Evenings and the Parent Forums; we are always keen to listen to your views.
 If you would like to contact any member of the Governing Body, please inform reception who can put you in touch.
-We currently have a full governing body, with no vacancies.
-If you are interested in standing as a governor at Nailsworth CE Primary School in the future, please contact the school office for more information and to register your interest.

 Current Governing Body: